john-kheir/zeroCI/README.md

 #### 3- Telegram group chat:

-- In telegram group chat has been created in requirement step and added in `config.toml`, a message will be send to it once the test finshes.
+- In telegram group chat has been created in requirement step and added in `config.toml`, a message will be send to it once the test finishes.

   ![telegram done](/pictures/telegram_done.png)
 - `Result` button can be pressed for [result details](#result-details).